$100,000 - $145,000

 - Excellent written and verbal communication skills, including public speaking

 - Demonstrated clear analytical thinking and reasoning

-Please email a cover letter and resume to email@example.com.
-In the subject line, please write “SAH Youth Program Director.”
+Please email a cover letter and resume to firstname.lastname@example.org.
+In the subject line, please write “SAH Director of Youth Organizing and Programs.”
 In your cover letter, address the following questions: What about our mission or values inspires you?
 What has been your most impactful work or life experience so far, and why?
-For more information, visit our website at www.caasf.org.
+All candidates are subject to a background check.

 CAA is an equal opportunity employer.
 Women, people of color, LGBTQ individuals, and immigrants are encouraged to apply.
 We will consider qualified applicants with arrest and conviction records.